eliotdmin/mlb-expected-vs-actual/README.md

 hitters who are pull-heavy are likely to underperform their xBAs.
 This trend holds for each year of data collected since 2017, and has interesting implications for the xBA statistic, including but not limited to suggesting a possible adjustment of xBA based on pull percentage.
+This could be explained by a variety of factors, ranging from the increased prevalence of the shift to pull-happy hitters sacrificing contact for power.

 <img width="745" alt="Screen Shot 2021-07-20 at 12 36 09 PM 1" src="https://user-images.githubusercontent.com/60484287/126362120-aec29ad0-a286-4809-91d5-5eae1eeb7b9b.png">